i0zfnr/MyHEP/docs/UAT_CHECKLIST.md

 - [ ] Discipline Admin can use discipline, movement, sensitive student detail/export/manage, but not documents/system.
 - [ ] Guard can use movement and student list/search only; IC is masked and detail/export/mutation is forbidden.
 - [ ] Head of Student Affairs can use scholarship, discipline, movement, sensitive students, management/export, and documents, but not system administration.
+- [ ] Lecturer can use only AJAX student lookup and the offense register/list pages explicitly enabled for that account.
 - [ ] System Admin can use all registered abilities and feature controls.
 - [ ] Students cannot access admin routes or another student's records/files.